 - Breastfed babies and bottle-fed babies who do not get enough vitamin-D fortified formula may need to be given a supplement starting within the first few days of life.
-Children not getting at least 400 units of vitamin D from their diet may also need supplements.
 Talk to the doctor to make sure your child is meeting the nutritional requirements for vitamin D.

 Balk SJ; Council on Environmental Health; Section on Dermatology.
 Ultraviolet radiation: a hazard to children and adolescents.
 Pediatrics.
 2011;127(3):e791-817.

 Grant WB, Boucher BJ.
 Requirements for Vitamin D across the life span.
 Biol Res Nurs.
 2011;13(2):120-133.